dashpay/docs/docs/user/masternodes/maintenance.rst

   crontab -e

-Select an editor if necessary and add the following line to your crontab after the line for sentinel, replacing lwhite with your username on your system::
+Select an editor if necessary and add the following line at the end of your crontab, replacing lwhite with your username on your system::

   */2 * * * * /home/lwhite/dashcentral-updater/dcupdater